 It is so important when growing red stem varieties that thought is taken as to where to plant them.
 Simply planting them amongst other plants on a flower bed or border can be such a waste.
 It is important to raise them up so that you display such a stunning attribute.
 Planting on the edge of a raised bed or in a pot is usually the best way to show off the red stems.
 There are many red stem varieties available on the market today.
 The majority of red stem varieties are small or medium varieties, making them ideal for pots.

 With varieties such as 'Red Cadet', 'One Man's Treasure' and 'Harry van de Laar' the red stems are a very key feature with the leaves being rather plain.
 Hosta 'Red Cadet' is a red stem sport of 'Blue Cadet', a very fast growing and reliable variety.
 It has waxy blue leaves that are complimented by the beautiful purple red stems.
-(Below, top 'Red Cadet', bottom left 'One Man's Treasure', bottom right 'Harry van de Laar')
+(Below, top 'Red Cadet', bottom left 'One Man's Treasure', bottom right 'Harry van de Laar').

-Raspberry Sundae is almost certainly up there with our favourite varieties.
-It's leaves have pure white centres and a green margin, the red stem come up all the way to the base of the leaf.
-It's only down side is that it is rather slow growing, but well worth the wait I would say.
+'Raspberry Sundae' is almost certainly up there with our favourite varieties.
+It's leaves have pure white centres and a green margins.
+The red stem come up all the way to the base of the leaf.
+It's only down side is that it is rather slow growing, but well worth the wait we would say.

-Cherry Berry is a lovely little hosta and a variety for begginers, easy to grow and stunning to look at.
-Cream white leaves with a green margin, red stems are also accompanied by red flower spikes which are truly eye catching.
-(Below, top 'Raspberry Sundae', bottom left 'Fire Island', bottom right 'Cherry Berry'.)
+'Cherry Berry' is a lovely little hosta and a great variety for beginners.
+Easy to grow and stunning to look at with cream white leaves and a green margins.
+Its red stems are also accompanied by red flower spikes which are truly eye catching.
+(Below, top 'Raspberry Sundae', bottom left 'Fire Island', bottom right 'Cherry Berry').